 - A. Food is not permitted in the classrooms unless given prior approval by LET staff.
 Beverages are allowed but must be in a spill-proof container. - B. All students are required to attend all classes and activities, scheduled or otherwise, to include flag detail.
 Absences will be granted for emergencies and subpoenas.
 All other requests to miss class will be considered on a case-by-case basis.
 Every effort should be taken to reschedule court appearances, so they do not conflict with the scheduled training. - C. During the academy, students will be given certain assignments to be completed outside of the scheduled class day.
 This may include individual or group assignments.
-The completion of these assignments and active participation in assigned group work are required to successfully complete the course.

-- D. Students who miss scheduled training time may be subject to after-hours remediation and/or special assignments.
+The completion of these assignments and active participation in assigned group work are required to successfully complete the course. - D. Students who miss scheduled training time may be subject to after-hours remediation and/or special assignments.
 Students who miss more than 15% of scheduled training time during any one phase of training may be required to repeat the entire phase of training before moving on to the next phase of training.

-There are some classes/trainings/evaluations that are mandatory for graduation.
-Missing any of these may result in a requirement to repeat the training or phase of training as directed by the Training Administrator or designee. - E. Students may have cell phones or other electronic devices (such as computers, tablets, etc.) in the classrooms or training areas while class is in session.
+- E. Students may have cell phones or other electronic devices (such as computers, tablets, etc.) in the classrooms or training areas while class is in session.
 These items must be kept on silent and out of sight while the class or activity is in session unless otherwise directed by the instructor.
 Students may use electronic devices only during official breaks from the class or activity.
 LET staff reserves the right to ban the use of any electronic item including phones at any time for improper use. - F. Students may not record or photograph any portion of the LET Basic Certification Course without the expressed permission of LET staff.
-Exception: Students may photograph items such as IDs, evidence, or crime scenes during scenarios to record information to be used in completing police report assignments.